 A variety of events uncontrollable by us may reduce demand for our services or the products that we distribute, impair our ability to deliver our services or products on schedule, or increase the cost of delivering our services or products.
 Demand for our services or products is dependent on a variety of macroeconomic factors, such as employment levels, interest rates, changes in stock market valuations, consumer confidence, housing demand, availability of financing for home buyers, availability and prices of new homes compared to existing inventory, and demographic trends.
 These factors, in particular consumer confidence, can be significantly adversely affected by a variety of factors beyond our control, including: catastrophic events or natural disasters (such as hurricanes, floods, wildfires, earthquakes, droughts, excessive heat or rain, epidemics, pandemics, and terrorist attacks); international, political or military developments; and significant volatility in debt and equity markets.
-Certain of these events can also have a serious impact on our customer's ability to develop residential communities or commercial projects, or could cause delays in, prevent the completion of, or increase the cost of, developing one or more of them, which in turn could harm our sales and results of operations.
+Certain of these events can also have a serious impact on our customer's ability to develop residential communities or commercial projects, could cause delays in, prevent the completion of, or increase the cost of, developing one or more of them, or could negatively impact our industrial customers' utilization of their facilities, any of which in turn could harm our sales and results of operations.